Destruction of cultural heritage during the Gaza war: International response

 During the conflict, exhibitions of archaeological finds from Gaza have taken place in Europe.
-Some of the objects on display were excavated in Gaza in the 1990s and shipped to Paris for display in 2000, but which could not be returned due to the Second Intifada; the artefacts were later transferred to Geneva where they remained until 2024.
-From October 2024 to February 2025, the Museum of Art and History in Geneva held an exhibition of 44 artefacts from Gaza; titled "Patrimony in Peril", it commemorated the 70th anniversary of the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
-The Museum of Art and History coordinated with the Institut du Monde Arabe, is displaying 130 items from Gaza from April to November in an exhibition titled "Trésors sauvés de Gaza.
+From October 2024 to February 2025, the Museum of Art and History (MAH) in Geneva held an exhibition of 44 artefacts from Gaza; titled "Patrimony in Peril", it commemorated the 70th anniversary of the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
+Some of the objects on display were excavated in Gaza in the 1990s and shipped to Paris for display in 2000, but which could not be returned due to the Second Intifada.
+The MAH coordinated with the Institut du monde arabe which displaying 130 items from Gaza from April to November 2025 in an exhibition titled "Trésors sauvés de Gaza.
 5000 ans d'histoire" ("Saved Treasures of Gaza: 5000 Years of History").

 The World Monuments Fund publish a list every two years of historic places under threat to raise awareness of their situation.
 Gaza's historic urban fabric was amongst the 25 places included in the 2025 list.
-The founder of human rights non-governmental organisation Al-Haq advocated for the reconstruction of Gaza cultural sites as a way of rejecting Donald Trump's mooted suggestion for the US to takeover the Gaza Strip.
+The founder of human rights non-governmental organisation Al-Haq advocated for the reconstruction of Gaza cultural sites as a way of rejecting Donald Trump's mooted suggestion for the US to take over the Gaza Strip.
 In September 2025, the UN's Independent International Commission of Inquiry on the Occupied Palestinian Territory concluded that Israel had committed genocide in the Gaza Strip, taking into account the destruction of cultural sites amongst the evidence.

+Restoration

+A restoration plan was developed following the ceasefire in late 2025, beginning with supporting buildings at risk of collapse.
+There are limited resources for the work, particularly white cement and gypsum.
+Work at the Great Mosque of Gaza supported by Riwaq has been restricted to manually clearing rubble, with repair work deferred until suitable building materials enter Gaza.
+Researchers have also been working on manuscripts from the mosque's library.
+By December 2025, recovery work at Qasr al-Basha had found 30 out of 17,000 artefacts in the museum's collection, and many had been destroyed or looted.
+UNESCO and the Centre for Cultural Heritage Preservation began an initiative stabilising heritage sites in the Gaza Strip.